MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 > [!div class="mx-imgBorder"]
 > ![Save in progress error](media/save-in-progress-error.png "Save in progress error")

-## The form/record is not saved when you try to save the form
+## The form/record is not saved when you try to save

 A common cause is an [OnSave](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onsave) event handler that calls the `executionContext.getEventArgs().preventDefault()` method to cancel the save operation.